danmux/floe/README.md

 `Run`      - A specific invocation of a flow, can be in one of three states Pending, Active, Archive.

+`Workspace`- A place on disc for this run where most of the run actions should take place.
+Since flow can execute arbitrary scripts, there is no guarantee that mutations to storage are constrained to this workspace.
+It is up to the script author to isolate (e.g. using containers, or great care!)

 `RunRef`   - An 'adopted' RunRef is a globally unique compound reference that resolves to a specific Run.

 `Hub`      - Is the central routing object.
 It instantiates Runs and executes actions on Nodes in the Run based on its config from any events it observes on its queue.